1965Eric/HarvardX-PH125.4x-Data-Science-Inference-and-Modeling/README.md

 Once you learn this you will be able to understand two concepts that are ubiquitous in data science: confidence intervals and p-values.

 Finally, to understand statements about the probability of a candidate winning, you will learn about Bayesian modeling.
 At the end of the course, we will put it all together to recreate a simplified version of an election forecast model and apply it to the 2016 US presidential election.

+The bookdown-version of this course is available on [this Github Page](https://1965eric.github.io/Inference_Modeling)